CTPim/bikesharing/README.md

 ![### Citibike Users by Gender by hours per day](/images/trips_gender_weekday_hour.png/)

 According to this visual, a majority of citibikes are being used between the hours of 7AM-9AM and 4PM-8PM on weekdays.
 This visual also shows that there are more male users than female or gender unknown users.

+## Summary

+From the data that was gathered, it can be inferred that a majority of Citibike users are males who have a subscription to the service.
+Citibikes are heavily used during the hours of 7AM-9AM and 4PM-8PM, most likely coinciding with rush hours to and from work, school, or other daily activities.
+It can also be said that for a vast majority of users, the Citibikes are not used for more than 1 hour.

+Two additional visualizations I would recommend would be:
+- differences in average trip time between genders -average distance covered on a Citibike (using starting and ending points)